Udyr Build Guide by MetaSolaray

-For Tiger Udyr players the argument boils down to Hunter’s Machete or talisman, unfortunately riot will recommend the worst option for you by default.
+For Tiger Udyr players the argument boils down to Hunter’s Machete or talisman.
 Hunter’s machete provides Tiger Udyr with powerful life steal on monster camps and a high 35 magical damage on hit.
 With Tiger Udyr having 60% increased attack speed by level 2 when properly stance dancing this easily will assist in your clear speed to be optimal.
 This results in Tiger Udyr spending less time in the jungle to clear and more time making aggressive plays in the enemy jungle or even in ganking.
 It also results in more health due to the increased healing and clear speed as well.

 Often times, this is one of the biggest debates for which item to clear with Udyr, with his massive mana costs, running out of mana is a big problem for Udyr, forcing early backs often pushes people to the hunter’s talisman.
 On the other side, the machete lost the attack speed that it came with before, and naturally, does great damage for single target champions.